jag378/Robo-advisor/README.md

 # Robo_advisor_JG

+Be sure to have installed matplotlib.

-Be sure to have installed matplotlib and before running program, run a python install of dotenv in the anaconda prompt Please input the ticker symbol for all companies (in capital letters), not the entire company name.
+Also, be sure to have installed dotenv through pip by inputting "pip install python-dotenv" into the anaconda prompt

+Please input the ticker symbol for all companies (in capital letters), not the entire company name.

 No numbers are allowed in this input